 Adoption Commitments

-- Will not include clauses like “I will not return the dog under any circumstance” in an adoption contract.
-Instead, some may grant you a trial period and require you to return the GSD should you be unable to take care of it.
+• Clauses like “I will not return the dog under any circumstance” are not included in an adoption contract.
+Instead, some may grant you a trial period and require you to return the GSD if you cannot take care of it.

 Adoption Cost